cvquesty/cvquesty.github.io/source/_posts/2017-04-21-scaling-puppet-enterprise-part-iii-additional-compilers.markdown

 ```
 8. Once you have changed to the profiles/manifests directory, create the loadbalancer.pp manifest.

-9. Follow the documentation [here](https://forge.puppet.com/puppetlabs/haproxy/readme) to configure HAPROXY.
+9. Follow the documentation [here](https://forge.puppet.com/puppetlabs/haproxy/readme) to configure HAProxy.
 When complete, the loadbalancer.pp manifest should resemble the following with IPs corrected for your particular instance:

 ```